arkency/posts/posts/2013-12-08-rails4-preloading.md

 If you use `#preload`, it means you always want separate queries.
 If you use `#eager_load` you are doing one query.
 So what is `#includes` for?
-It decides for you which one way it is going to be.
+It decides for you which way it is going to be.
 You let Rails handle that decision.
-What is the decision based on, you might ask?
+What is the decision based on, you might ask.
 It is based on query conditions.
 Let's see an example where `#includes` delegates to `#eager_load` so that there is one big query only.